 Occupational Therapy

 A Paediatric OT’s primary goal is to enable children to participate as fully as possible in the activities of everyday life.
 For example, self-care skills, optimally engaging in school activities and participating in daily social interactions.
-OT’s incorporate meaningful and purposeful activities or ‘occupations’ to enable those with limitations or impairments to achieve their full potentials.

 Developmental Delays